 1. Get your agenda ready with your monthly cycle

 Whether it’s on your phone or in a notebook, you should have an agenda to keep track of important deadlines and events, and that includes your period.
 You probably think you can remember everything on your own, but having an agenda to check throughout your day makes managing your period during school much easier.
-Not only will this ensure you never forget a pop quiz, you’ll also know when your period is coming - and how to deal with it when it arrives.
+Not only will this ensure you never forget a quiz or deadline, but it'll also help you track when your period is coming.
+This makes it much easier to deal with it when it arrives!

 2. Stock up on period necessities

-When people hit high school, it becomes cool to stay up as late as possible - I know I was guilty of it.
-There’ll be times when you stay up late to finish an assignment, or you’re up till 2am talking to your crush.
-But regardless, it’s important to remember that you need your beauty sleep!
+When you hit high school, you'll probably find yourself staying up way past There’ll be times when you stay up late to finish an assignment, or you’re up till 2am scrolling through Tiktok.
+Regardless, it’s important to remember that you need your beauty sleep!

 Studies have shown teens need around 8-10 hours of sleep.
 Getting a good night’s sleep means you’ll be more alert and focused so you can ace your tests.
 Not only that, but it’ll also make your period cramps less severe when Aunt Flo arrives.

-While a lack of sleep can’t necessarily make your cramps worse, it can make them a whole lot harder to cope with.
-Imagine dealing with cramps at school and being exhausted at the same time!
+While a lack of sleep doesn't necessarily make your cramps worse, it can make them a whole lot harder to cope with.
+Imagine dealing with cramps at school and being exhausted at the same time?
 It’s a recipe for disaster.
 Not getting enough sleep will hurt both your health (and your grades) in the long run, so just go to bed.

 Getting exercise is a great way to deal with period cramps at school.
 Exercise not only improves your mood, but it also reduces your period cramps significantly.
 If you’re feeling tired and sluggish during your cycle, going for a walk will boost your energy levels and help your manage your period during the school day.